 - requiring journalists to ask before they take pictures;

-- assuring wheelchair access to main floor events at the Centre d’éducation populaire de la Petite-Bourgogne et de St-Henri (CÉDA) (the upper floors, where some workshops were held and art displayed in the past, are not accessible to wheelchairs) and being willing to move workshops to wheelchair accessible rooms upon request; our second venue, the Georges-Vanier Cultural Center (CCGV), is entirely wheelchair accessible; please note: The CEDA entrance for people needing to use the wheelchair ramp is via the rear parking lot to the left of 2520, avenue Lionel-Groulx, before Vinet, but after Charlevoix.
+- assuring wheelchair access to main floor events at the Centre d’éducation populaire de la Petite-Bourgogne et de St-Henri (CÉDA).
+Please note: The CEDA entrance for people needing to use the wheelchair ramp is via the rear parking lot to the left of 2520, avenue Lionel-Groulx, before Vinet, but after Charlevoix.

-- a policy of zero tolerance for racist, sexist, transphobic, homophobic and other oppressive behaviors;
+- a policy of zero tolerance for racist, sexist, transphobic, homophobic and other oppressive behaviours

 - attempting to accommodate specific requests relating to access communicated in advance.

 Both venues that host the Bookfair, CÉDA and CCGV, have a policy of no alcohol or other drugs and we ask all participants at the Bookfair to respect this guideline, including in Parc Vinet (the park area between CÉDA & CCGV).
 The Bookfair collective requests that participants who want to consume do so at a location away from Parc Vinet, CÉDA and CCGV.

 Where access depends on the behavior of other participants, we will take steps to communicate and enforce access guidelines, and ask that Bookfair participants concerned about accessibility do the same.

 All of our attempts to improve access are made within the limits of our current resources.
 We welcome suggestions for improvement.